kodummu/Basketball/README.md

 Left arrow allows you to move to the left direction.
 Space throws the ball.
 0 resets the game.
-You have 60 second to collect the points.
+You have 60 seconds to collect the points.
 If you touch Jamal, you will lose point.